no1seman/spaceapi/README.md

 ```

 Like query "space()" mutation "space_remove()" has 2 arguments: "name" and "id".
 You can delete space its "name" or by "id".
 If "name" and "id" provided simultaneously error will be raised.

+## Test

+Use "test/test.sh" (GNU bash) script to test
+Attention, don't forget to specify server URI and login/password in "test.sh"